everappz/everappz.github.io/content/legal/cookie-policy.md

 ## Types of cookies

-Although this website currently uses only essential cookies, we provide the following classification of cookie types for transparency and informational purposes.
+Although **this website** currently uses only **essential cookies**, we provide the following classification of cookie types for transparency and informational purposes.

 Below is a classification of cookies based on several categories.
 However, note that the same cookie may be included in more than one category.